-What is Dyslexia and what is the Orton-Gillingham approach?
+What is Dyslexia?
+What is structured literacy?
+What is the Orton-Gillingham approach?

 Read on for informative descriptions and helpful links relating to dyslexia and effective reading instruction.